Poisson orders on large quantum groups: Introduction

 \subsection{Acknowledgements}

 This project started in visits of M. Y. to the University of C\'ordoba in September 2017 and December 2018 supported by the program of guest professors of FaMAF.
 It was continued during visits of I. A. and N. A. in February 2019 to the Lousiana State University.
 Progress on this material was reported at the plenary talk of I. A. at the XXIII \emph{Coloquio Latinoamericano de \'Algebra}, Mexico City (2019) and at the talk of M. Y. at the International conference on Hopf algebras, Nanjing (2019).
+We are grateful to the referee whose valuable suggestions helped us to improve the paper.